Star Rating using YUI (and Django)

 The strategy we use is to:

-decorate the LI.average:hover and LI.current:hover with a transparent background
+with a transparent background - decorate

-decorate LI:hover input as a colored in star and a z-index of 2
+as a colored in star and az-index

 This might not make sense now, until you see the CSS in full action.
 Also for the stars we’ll use a sprite of 3 stars.
 A grey defunct star as the default background, a blue star if it’s the average rating for an item and an orange star if it’s what the user wants.